This is a deliberately empty heading to satisfy the HTML5 validator.

 Dancing by Andrew Bathory, Sonia Clarke, David Cronkite, Dominic Desrochers, Afia Douglas, Hélène Lemay, Kimberly Robin, Sandy Silva, Bobby Thompson

-Music composed by Sandy Silva, Timucin Gurer
+Music Composed by Sandy Silva, Timucin Gurer

-Music performed by all performers
+Music Performed by all performers

 Cinematography by Geoffroy Beauchemin